Kerbas-ad-astra/Stock-Revamp/README.md

 - 1.15.1, 02020 03 15 "Nattering Nodes of Negativism"
 	- Fixed node orientation on Mk1 pod, and also adjusted node height slightly.
 - 1.16.0, 02021 01 XX "Not Enough Space In Space"
-	- Updated to new models and variants in KSP 1.10 and 1.11 (fuel line, Thoroughbred, Rockomax X200-16 and X200-32, R-11 'Baguette' External Tank, R-4 'Dumpling' External Tank, R-12 'Doughnut' External Tank, fairings, strut, Advanced Grabbing Unit/Jr., LV-N, Place Anywhere 1, RV-1X, LFB KR-1x2)
+	- Updated to new models and variants in KSP 1.10 and 1.11 (Rockomax X200-16 and -32, blinky lights)
-		- Restored Ven's model to Mk1-3 capsule
+		- No longer revamping RV-105 RCS thruster (Squad's revamp is fine enough, and Ven's model isn't set up to be flexible with variants)
 	- Renamed "Part Bin" subfolder to "PartBin", to accommodate Module Manager patches
 	- Localized SpaceX-style landing leg (missed this one back in VSR 1.10)
 	- Fixed Nose Cone Mk7 patch.